We need to talk.

 Maybe it was when you decided to let DJ Magazine dictate who was important and who wasn’t…. or perhaps it was when you sold out to corporations who ran everything we all worked so hard to build, into the ground.

 I tried to tell you so many times over the years.
 I even waited around for you to change, hoping you’d get it.
 But you just wouldn’t listen.
 You were too busy being “the shit, bro.”
 Maybe we all were.
 Maybe I was just to high to care.
 I take some responsibility for this too, you know.

 I guess I finally realized what was important again, and now here we are.
 Maybe I just grew up.
-Who knows.
+Maybe I just got sick of feeling cracked out all the time… Who knows.